alirzaev/vyatsu-schedule-pdf2json/README.md

-# VyatSU schedule PDF parser
+# VyatSU schedule PDF2JSON converter

 This application provides RESTful API for converting PDF files with student group schedules into JSON